Foreign travel advice

 Political situation

-The government can put enhanced security measures in place in response to outbursts of violence and shootings.
-These can include curfews imposed with little notice, or the military working alongside or in place of police.
+The government can put enhanced security measures in place in response to outbursts of violence and shootings, such as a State of Emergency (SOE) or Zone of Special Operations (ZOSOs).
+A SOE or ZOSO will have specific boundaries and will temporarily give the police and military additional powers.
+These can include imposing curfews, cordons, searching of persons, vehicles, and places.
+Curfews can be imposed with little notice and are usually a short-term measure.
+Tourists and visitors are not usually affected by SOE or ZOZOs.
 Check locally whether any security measures or curfews apply and follow the advice of the local authorities.

 Crowds and demonstrations